nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 This does not affect conflict resolution to higher versions or capabilities resolution between `jakarta` artifacts, and can be combined with `migrate` or any other option.

 This is useful where upstream library projects are still targeting `javax` and it's undesirable to add replacement artifacts everywhere those projects consumed.
+EE 10 is used as a baseline for [Spring Boot 3 compatibility](https://github.com/spring-projects/spring-boot/issues/33661#issuecomment-1368218308).

 ### Configure Only Capabilities